SakshiN44/Project-on-Data-Analytics/README.md

 # Project-on-Data-Analytics
-The project deals with the data set of 2 different countries.
+The project deals with the data set of 2 different countries Using Python as main Language.
 It has Comparative analysis between the two countries.

 # About-the-project
 1) It Analyses data of India and USA.